DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 # Mechanics

-Feedback on the game's mechanics and how they can be presented to the
+Feedback on the game's mechanics and how they can be presented to the player better.

 - Were there any mechanics that seemed unclear or were poorly explained?
 - Was there ever a mechanic that felt *pointless*?
 - Did your progression through the game feel satisfying?
 Did you feel like you were rewarded enough for your efforts?
 Did you feel like the upgrades you received were meaningful?

 # Combat

+Feedback on the player's attacks, the enemy's attacks, and how they interact with each other.

 - Did you feel like you had enough variety and in your attacks?
 - Were there any enemy attacks that felt unfair or too difficult to avoid?
 Can you explain why exactly?
 - Do you feel any of the enemies have poorly telegraphed attacks?